openfaas/ofc-bootstrap/ROADMAP.md

 * Offer a flag for sourcing configuration from a YAML file
 * Offer a dry-run flag or configuration in the YAML file
 * Build a config file for the current OpenFaaS Cloud Community Cluster
-* Light-weight unit-testing
+* Light-touch unit-testing

-### Goals for 1.0

 * Publish a static binary on GitHub Releases for `ofc-bootstrap` tool
 * Use GitLab for as SCM (the source for git)
-* Implement a back-end for Swarm in addition to the Kubernetes support.
-* Allow namespaces to be overriden from `openfaas`/`openfaas-fn` to something else
+* Allow namespaces to be overridden from `openfaas`/`openfaas-fn` to something else

 ### Goals for 2.0

+* Add version number to YAML file i.e `1.0` to enable versioning/migration of configs
 * Build a suitable dev environment for local work (without Ingress, TLS)
-* Add version number to YAML file i.e `1.0` to enable versioning/migration of configs
 * Move code into official CLI via `faas-cli system install openfaas-cloud`
 * Separate out the OpenFaaS installation for the official CLI `faas-cli system install --kubernetes/--swarm`